LoogleCZ/FS17-RealGPSMod/doc/README.md

 - [Default keymap for Real GPS mod](./content/keymap.md)
 - [Example configuration for Real GPS mod](./content/exampleConfig.md)

+For advanced tutorial on how to integrate Real GPS Mod with Interactive Control, see [IC integration guide](./advanced/IC_integration.md)

 ## Contributing

 You can contribute to this documentation by pull request.
 If you don't know wo to do it, please contact me at [mar.fabik@gmail.com](mailto:mar.fabik@gmail.com) with your suggestion.